microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaPolicyPermissionGrantPolicyInclude.md

 # Get-MgBetaPolicyPermissionGrantPolicyInclude

 ## SYNOPSIS
-Condition sets which are included in this permission grant policy.
+Condition sets that are included in this permission grant policy.
 Automatically expanded on GET.

 ## SYNTAX